elasticio/professional-services-best-practices/professional-services-development-guide.md

  * No open tasks that could block Component development process
  * The E.io’s GitHub repository must be checked if there is another implementation of the component under development.
 If it exists, new repository should not be created
  * Component architecture should be discussed and approved before start coding.
+ * New component GIT repo preconditions:
+   - repo type (private/public)
+   - license type
+ * Component deployment preconditions:
+   - Where to deploy (app.elastic.io etc..)
+   - Component's access level on each installation that component must be deployed on

 ### Component Development Definition of Done (CD-DoD)
 You can find a [CD-DoD template here](#component-development-definition-of-done-cd-dod-template).
 It can be (should be) put into a GitHub issue so that each item could be checked and marked as Done.
 #### Component Development Process